timOTdev/0019_es6_for_everyone/notes.md

 // Values (Array[2]): 0:"Snickers", 1:100
 ```
 - You will notice that the amount of strings is always 1 more than the values
-- `Strings` has 3 values and `values` has only 2 values
+- `strings` has 3 values and `values` has only 2 values
 - It breaks ups the string to as many pieces as it can until a variable stops it

 ## Tagged Template Exercise
 - When you're trying to add an abbreviation tag to a sentence
 - Notice we do not have variables for HTML, CSS, JS
-- But it will still render as a value which is useful later
+- But it will still render as a value if placed inside template strings
-- We also append the sentence with JS
+- We also append the sentence with JS with `.appendChild()`
 - Setting the stage:
 ```js
 <body>